-The Targala (or Bhoviya) claim they are the descendants of an ex-communicated Brahman community.
+The Targala (or Bhoviya) claim they are the descendants of an ex-communicated Brahmin community.
 They have three subgroups, the Nayak, Bhojak (or Bhojai) and Voyas.
 These names are also used as surnames.
 Each subgroup is divided into a number of clans named after their ancestral homes.
 Inter-subgroup marriages are allowed, but they strictly adhere to community endogamy (marrying only within the caste).
 Vermilion, bracelets and toe-rings are symbols of marriage for women.
 They are Hindu, and their community goddess is Bahucharamata or Ambamata.
 They worship Bhubaneswari and Suleswari or Sulgamata as village deities.
-Traditionally, they accept food and water from higher castes such as the Brahman and Kshatriya, but not from the lower castes.
+Traditionally, they accept food and water from higher castes such as the Brahmin and Kshatriya, but not from the lower castes.

 Most Targala live in the state of Gujarat, where many Hindu extremist groups are active.